MOONSHOT PIRATES BOOTCAMP RULES

 - Bootcamps may neither pay nor charge speakers and mentors.

-- Sponsors of your Bootcamp cannot be speakers and can never present from the stage.
+- Partners of your Bootcamp cannot be speakers and can never present from the stage.

-- Sponsors are not allowed any editorial control or influence over your Bootcamp.
+- Partners are not allowed any editorial control or influence over your Bootcamp.

-- You may not approach any sponsor from our prohibited industries list:
+- You may not approach any partner from our prohibited industries list:

 - Adult-oriented products/services